nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

 `sudo nmap -PS -sn TARGET`
 `-PS`: To use TCP SYN ping
 `-PS21`: target port 21 `-PS21-25`: target ports 21,22,23,24,25 `-PS80,443,8080`: target ports 80,443,8080
+    - Privileged users don't need to complete the TCP 3-way handshake even if the port is open.
+    - Unprivileged users have no choice but to complete the 3-way handshake if the port is open.
 <img src="https://user-images.githubusercontent.com/73976100/222007719-95528d21-7903-4c71-94da-698935103ce9.png" width="600">

 - TCP ACK Ping